 Andrea joined Monash University in July 2001 and developed an expertise as a journalism internship specialist and a broadcast and journalism studies lecturer.
 Beginning in 2006 Andrea initiated international journalism field trips (a first in the Australian tertiary sector) where students visit media outlets in New York City, London, Paris and Brussels.

 In 2005 and 2009, Andrea had research fellowships to City University of New York’s (CUNY) Brooklyn College Radio, which housed the first net-only student radio station in the United States.

-She has also published widely in the local and international journals and popular press about this topic; and is actively engaged in the broader music community (music promoter, founding member of the St Kilda Live Music Community, City of Melbourne’s Music Strategy Committee, 2013-2015), appearing on radio (Australian Broadcasting Corporation) and contributing to the development of music as a significant part of Melbourne and Australia’s popular culture.
+Andrea has also published widely in the local and international journals and popular press about this topic; and is actively engaged in the broader music community (music promoter, founding member of the St Kilda Live Music Community, City of Melbourne’s Music Strategy Committee, 2013-2017), appearing on radio (Australian Broadcasting Corporation) and contributing to the development of music as a significant part of Melbourne and Australia’s popular culture.